pointnetwork/pointnetwork/README.md

 Note that it may fail to start and this is usually due to the `point.pid` file still being present in the `~/.point/test1` directory.
 Simply delete that file (`rm ~/.point/test1/point.pid`) and run the debugger again.

 Note also that the launch config makes use of the `$HOME` environment variable for the `--datadir` param.
 If you do not have this environment variable set, then you will need to do so and run the debugger again.

-Please let us know if you hit any obstacles of encounter errors or bugs by opening an issue or emailing info@pointnetwork.io.

-Visit our website at [https://pointnetwork.io/](https://pointnetwork.io/)

 ### Attaching to a Point Network Node using Point Network console